Mandal Commission: Historical background of India

 The primary objective that the Mandal Commission had in India was to Identify the conditions regarding social and educational backward classes to consider the question of reservations of seats and quotas.

 Leading to the formation of the Mandal Commission, Indian society was based largely on the principles of Jaati and Varna, and to that extent a partially closed system.
 As the result of colonialism, the artisan and similar classes had been impoverished.
 This created a social stratification that played a dominant role within Indian society, laying the context for the Mandal Commission to be formed.
 Therefore, during the late 1900s India witnessed caste and class to stand for different patterns of distribution of properties/occupations for individuals.
 This directly affected Scheduled Castes and Scheduled Tribes that were known collectively as Other Backward Classes (OBC), which were the focal groups that experienced the severities of colonial exploitation and the resultant caste/class stratification within the social organization found within traditional India.

 The extent of how embedded the caste system is in India, coupled with the colonial impoverishment that many groups such as Scheduled Castes and Scheduled Tribes experience, paved the path towards the Indian state to recognize/attempt to redress caste discrimination.
-Other Backward Classes have historically been excluded from opportunities and duties that lead to socioeconomic advancement in Indian society.
+Other Backward Class have historically been excluded from opportunities and duties that lead to socioeconomic advancement in Indian society.
 The artisans, peasants, farmers, and owners of cottage industries bore the direct brunt of exploitation under the British Raj.
 Many self sufficient cottage industries were destroyed to serve colonial needs.
-The rise of industrialisation and globalisation changed the economic structures in rural India and was another factor leading to the impoverishment of the artisan classes.
+The rise of Industrialisation and Globalization changed the economic structures in rural India and was another factor leading to the impoverishment of the artisan classes.
 Combined with social mobility - social is hereditary, and marrying outside one's group is rare.

 However, two different types of change that were prevalent during the lead up to the Mandal Commission was: Change in the relative positions of the groups in the caste hierarchy and the Change in how the tendency of how hereditary groups were ranked.
 Respectively, the first did not impair the caste system as a form of "social stratification" and the second type of change lead to the caste system to transform entirely.
 Educational background in relation to occupation between two generations were found to be directly correlated.
-Thus, educational facilities played a critical role among Other Backward Classes, and the opportunities for those who received poor/well education contributed to the overall social stratification of India.
+Thus, educational facilities played a critical role among Other Backward Class, and the opportunities for those who received poor/well education contributed to the overall social stratification of India.
 Additionally, the overlap between caste and economics became more apparent.